Cadillac Place: Government of Michigan—Cadillac Place

 The building now houses several Government of Michigan agencies, originally, under a 20-year lease agreement approved in 1998.
 At the end of the lease, the State had the option to purchase the structure for $1.
-In 2011 the Michigan Economic Development Corporation (State of Michigan) purchased the building.
+In 2011, the Michigan Economic Development Corporation (State of Michigan) purchased the structure.

-The building's 2000-2002 renovation, to house State offices, was one of the nation's largest historic renovation projects.
+The building's 2000–2002 renovation, to house State offices, was one of the nation's largest historic renovation projects.
 When the renovation project was completed it was renamed Cadillac Place as a tribute to Detroit's founder, Antoine Laumet de La Mothe, sieur de Cadillac.

 Cadillac Place currently houses over 2,000 State employees including the Michigan Court of Appeals for District I. The building's former executive office suite serves as the Detroit office for Michigan's governor and attorney general, and several Justices of the Michigan Supreme Court have offices in the building.